-This doctoral degree program features coursework in chemistry, biology and biochemistry, in addition to more specialized forensic science courses such as those listed below:
+This doctoral degree program features coursework in chemistry, biology and biochemistry, in addition to more specialized forensic science courses such as analysis of forensic evidence and the following:

 - Forensic toxicology